When Is the Best Time

 - Exceptions: During July and August, also open from 7.30 pm until 11 pm except Sunday with a special program and illumination.
 An additional or combined ticket is necessary for it.
 Roughly four evenings each year during spring tide in the evening open at least until 10 pm

 Peak Season and Crowds

-The main street, "Grand Rue" is less crowded during the evening.
+The main street, "Grand Rue" is quiet at the evening.

 You will love to stay on the island for one night.
 Enjoy the mystic atmosphere in the narrow alleys when day visitors left the island.
 Experience the sunrise in front of Mont Saint Michel.
 The best-rated charming hotel for Mont Saint Michel is the "Auberge Saint Pierre".
 You'll feel like in Hogwarts from Harry Potter.

 Another cheaper option but not in such a magical location is the “Le Relais Saint Michel”.
 Ask for a room with a Mount St. Michel view.
 The hotel is situated just next to the walkway.

 Best Months to Visit

 The UNESCO World Heritage Site Mont Saint Michel is situated in Normandy at the border to Britannia.
 The bay is already part of Britannia.
 The monastery is accessible throughout the year and free of charge except for the Abbey.